Breast Augmentation: Address Underdeveloped Breasts and Enjoy Natural-Looking Results

 Breast Implants Are a Reliable Treatment Option

 Both silicone and saline implants have been the subjects of extensive studies by the Food & Drug Administration (FDA) and have been found to be very safe.
 While you will likely need to replace your implants at some point, some patients keep their original implants for up to 20 to 30 years.
-Dr. Oldham can discuss any concerns you have about the procedure during your initial consultation at our Bethesda practice.
+Dr. Oldham can discuss any concerns you have about the procedure during your initial consultation at our Bethesda practice, serving Maryland and Washington, DC.

 Let's dive deeper into this procedure...